metisvela/sailtrack-core/README.md

       ssh root@<raspberry-ip-address>
       ```

       The `<raspberry-ip-address>` can be found by checking the router administration dashboard or by using a tool such as [Angry IP Scanner](https://angryip.org).
-The password is the default one (`dietpi`) or the one set in Step 4.
+The password is the default one (`sailtrack`) or the one set in Step 4.

    2. Dismiss the `DietPi first run setup is currently running on another screen` message by hitting <kbd>Ctrl</kbd> + <kbd>C</kbd>.